joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 3. Assemble the breadboard.
 The goals are:  Get 12V in.
 Convert it down to 5V.
 Get that 5V in to the NodeMCU.
 Have the 12V available for the stepper driver.
 Make it easy to connect the stepper driver.
 Here's what it should look like:
 4. TODO
 4. Clip off any tabs that are sticking out of the breadboard.

+## Installing the Motor Assembly in the blinds
+1. Pull down your blinds.
+2. Remove any end caps, if it has them.
+3. Remove the pull string assembly that turns the rod when you pull the strings.
+4. After putting the blinds base, the motor, and the adapter in, I had to shorten my rod.
+I let the excess go out the opposite side, and used a dremel to cut through it.
+5. Assemble the Motor Assembly inside the blinds.
+The driver gets tucked into the cavity in the blinds base.